Finance glossary

 Another factor contributing to the rise in wire fraud cases is the lack of awareness and education surrounding cyber threats.
 Wire fraud scams conducted over telecommunication weren’t an issue 20 years ago.
 The newness of these wire fraud scams leads to minimal education and awareness training, especially in older generations.

-Recognizing and Avoiding Wire Fraud Scams
+Recognizing and Avoiding Wire Transfer Scams

 There are steps you can take to recognize and avoid wire fraud scams.
 Here are some red flags to watch out for: